Toyota Avalon Hybrid Performance

 Acceleration and Power

-The 2013 Toyota Avalon Hybrid is powered by a 2.5-liter four-cylinder engine and electric motor/generator, which produce 200 horsepower combined.
-A continuously variable transmission (CVT) routes power to the front wheels.
-The EPA reports that the 2013 Avalon Hybrid gets 40/39 mpg city/highway, which is exceptionally good for an affordable large car.
+The 2014 Toyota Avalon Hybrid is powered by a 2.5-liter four-cylinder engine and electric motor, which produce 200 horsepower combined.
+A continuously variable transmission (CVT) is standard.
+According to the EPA, the 2014 Avalon Hybrid gets 40/39 mpg city/highway, which is mid-pack for a hybrid sedan, but exceptional for an affordable large car.